VRUX-CO/VRDesignLab/Readme.md

 **Windows/Mac/Linux/DK2:**

 1. Open the build settings, Click PC/Mac/Linux and click the appropriate OS type to the right.
+1. For DK2, click Player Settings and make sure "Virtual Reality Supported" is checked.
 2. Build

 **Cardboard:**